-There’s a marked difference between salaries in the major cities of Auckland and Wellington and in the rest of the country, where they’re often up to 20 per cent lower.
-This reflects not only the fact that living costs are higher in these cities, but the tendency for jobs there to carry more responsibility (i.e. stress).
+There’s a marked difference between salaries in the major cities of Auckland and Wellington and in the rest of the country, in 2013 Wellington had the highest average national income (over $81,000).
+Nevertheless, the higher salaries in these major cities mean higher living costs also, in addition to the tendency for jobs there to carry more responsibility (i.e. stress).

-The term ‘negotiable’ is frequently used in job advertisements, e.g. ‘salary $55,000 negotiable’, which means that you will need to work hard to convince the employer that you’re worth $55,000!
+The term ‘negotiable’ is frequently used in job advertisements, which means that you will need to work hard to convince the employer that you deserve a high salary.
 However, if you have qualifications or skills that are in short supply, you may be able to negotiate an even higher salary.
 For example, the wool industry was thrown into turmoil when shearers began flocking to Australia in their hundreds in search of higher pay, and the Shearing Contractors’ Organisation was forced to raise pay rates by 20 per cent.

-The average hourly wage in 2004 was $20.25.
-The lowest average wages in 2004 were earned by hotel and restaurant staff ($13.15 per hour), wages in the retail sector were $14.24 per hour, while the construction industry paid an average of $17.90 per hour.
-Not surprisingly, the highest wages ($28.49 per hour) were in the financial and insurance sectors.
-However, as few wages in New Zealand are negotiated on a collective basis, there’s often a huge variation in pay in different industries and areas.
+The average hourly wage in 2014 in the private sector was $26.29 and $35.28 in the public sector.
+The lowest wages tend to be earned by hotel and restaurant staff as well as bar staff and waiters/waitresses.
+Not surprisingly, the highest wages are found in the financial and insurance sectors as well as IT posts.
+For example, the average annual salary for a Computing Sales Manager is $50,000 – $150,000+.
+As few wages in New Zealand are negotiated on a collective basis, there’s often a huge variation in pay in different industries and areas.

 Executive salaries are often subject to much greater annual rises (e.g. 10 to 12 per cent) than average wages, which are usually around just 2 per cent annually.
 New Zealand's employers don’t traditionally shower executives with fringe benefits on top of their basic salary package, but may offer certain benefits to lure an outstanding applicant.
 Nevertheless, company cars are widespread at executive level, as are health insurance benefits (around 55 per cent) and superannuation or pension schemes (around 60 per cent).